dizzib/xawt/readme.md

 * `action` :
   either the shell command to run immediately, or

-      delay: dly
-      command: cmd
+      command: shell-command

-  to run cmd after dly seconds unless the window's focus subsequently changes before cmd has run.
+      delay: delay-secs
+      retry: retry-secs

+  * `delay:` : (optional) number of seconds to wait before running the shell command, as long as the window's focus remains unchanged.
+    If not supplied, a value of 0 is used.
+  * `retry:` : (optional) number of seconds to wait before retrying a failed shell command.
+If not supplied, a failed command is never retried.

 Commands can include [parenthesised substring matches] by the `$` symbol where `$1` is the first submatch, `$2` the second, etc.

     # xawt.conf example configuration

-    # freeze Firefox unless it has the focus
+    # freeze Firefox (after 10 seconds) unless it has the focus
     /- (Mozilla Firefox|Vimperator)$/:
       in: pkill -CONT firefox
       out: